-2. Can they do the full removal of the capsules?
-Can they do en bloc or total capsulectomy?
+2. Can they do en bloc or total capsulectomy?
 How committed are they to having the capsule fully removed?

-- Some surgeons interchange the two terms and can confuse them with capsulectomy, make sure your surgeon understands the difference between them.
+- Some surgeons interchange the two terms and can confuse them with capsulectomy (only partial capsule removal), make sure your surgeon understands the difference between them.
 Ask for a detailed step by step of the procedure so that you are both on the same page.
 Ask how committed the surgeon is to having the capsule fully removed as this will correlate with healing and is important so that you don’t waste money on a second surgery.

 4. How many explants have they done recently or in the past month?
 How many explants have they done in the last year?
 How many explants have they done total?